roeszler/kapthol/README.md

   - Hero image is light, friendly and associated with any of the travel, ocean, holiday themes associated to the business brand discussed in [strategy.md](docs/ucd/1-strategy.md).

 - As an initial site user I can see the top of the subsequent page bleeding up at the bottom of the page so that I am enticed to investigate the site further.
-  - Height of subsequent about us section that immediately follows the hero section, occupies 25% or more of the base of the screen.
+  - Height of subsequent about us section that immediately follows the hero section, occupies 25% of the base of the screen.

 - A user of the site I can view the experiences of past clients of the business so I can better understand the experience of using these services.
   - Site links contained in the about us section to [success.html](success.html) and [experience.html](experience.html) link to appropriate relative pages